acoman-cloud/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What are the main differences between a stateful and a functional component?
+  A functional component does what it needs to do, however a stateful component changes a state.
 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

 3. Define stateful logic.